United States Military Weapons of War

-In October of 2002, the Army and Marine Corps began issuing a new Kevlar flak vest that is 35 percent lighter than the previous version.
 The 16.4-pound Interceptor system consists of a tactical vest and a pair of small arms protective inserts.
 The Kevlar vest includes detachable neck and groin guards, while the ceramic plates slide into pockets on the front and rear.

 The Interceptor's inter-changeable components give troops the ability to dress to the level of a particular threat.
-Applications include combat operations, peace-keeping missions and field-training exercises.
-Regardless of the situation, Body Armor functions as an effective defense against mines, grenades, mortar shells, artillery fire and rifle projectiles.
+Applications include combat operations, peacekeeping missions, and field-training exercises.
+Regardless of the situation, Body Armor functions as an effective defense against mines, grenades, mortar shells, artillery fire, and rifle projectiles.
 The Interceptor system allows commanders increased capability in the areas of survivability and maneuverability.

 A weapon that failed to take off is the "Metal Storm."
 It was capable of firing 1 million rounds a minute.